parallaxinc/BlocklyProp/README.md

 Thanks for the help and best of luck.

-1. Multi Core
+1. Multi Core ( Propeller C first, then Spin )
+2. Tutorials
-2. Manual
+3. Manual
-3. Spin Reference
+4. Spin Reference